 About this course

 The Master of Teaching (Early Childhood) is accredited by the Australian Children's Education & Care Quality Authority (ACECQA).
-Graduates may apply for registration and work in Australian early childhood education and care settings with children aged birth to five years.
-Graduates are also eligible to apply for registration as an early childhood teacher with the Victorian Institute of Teaching (VIT).
+Graduates may apply for registration as an early childhood teacher with the Victorian Institute of Teaching (VIT) and can work in Australian early childhood education and care settings with children aged birth to eight years.

 Intended learning outcomes